 Valaskjalf, ‘Shelf of the Slain’, A Hall of Odin

 Odin, with his high responsibility for all the nine realms, has many halls according to his needs.
 The Valaskjalf has a roof of pure, shining silver and is situated in a high place.
 It is home to a tower in which lies the Hlidskjalf throne.
 The Allfather can see everywhere throughout the worlds from this vantage point.

 Valhalla/Vallholl, ‘Hall of the Slain’

-Valhalla belongs to Odin and is the place where the heroes of Midgard are taken after their death on the battlefield.
+Valhalla belongs to Odin and is arguable the best known of all the halls in Norse mythology.
+This is where the heroes of Midgard are taken after their death on the battlefield.
 The hall is located within Odin’s vast Gladsheimr hall on the plain of Idavollr.

 The hall of Valhalla is so tall that it is scarcely possible to see its gleaming shield-covered roof.
 The shields are made of gold and constantly reflect the light of the Idavollr ‘ splendor plain’.
 The high rafters of the hall are made of battle spears, and the heroes’ chairs are forged from breastplates.

 Entry is not granted to all and wolves, sacred to Odin, guard its main entrance, the Valgrind, or ‘Death’s Gate’, while protective eagles soar high above its roof.
 The hall is a forbidding location to all who would assail it, should any enemy be foolhardy enough to try.